We Still Hold These Truths: Reception

 The book received positive reviews from conservative-leaning reviewers, including The Weekly Standard, National Review and The Washington Times, and reached No. 2 on the Washington Post's non-fiction bestseller list.
 According to columnist Cal Thomas, Spalding's book offers a "long-range strategy" for conservatives "if they want to save the country from the long-term consequences of what many call 'socialism.'"

+Hirsch's book received a pre-publication endorsement from James Fallows, National Correspondent, The Atlantic, saying in part, "Ron Hirsch's We Still Hold These Truths is a systematic and serious effort to make [the presidential] debate as clear and valuable as it can be.
+Agree or disagree with his specific conclusions, the questions he is asking are the right ones for the public this year."